Mullen Announces 1,000-Vehicle - GuruFocus.com

 Purchase order for $63 million for the procurement of 1,000 Class 3 EV low cab forward trucks.
 Class 3 vehicle deliveries commencing in August 2023.

-BREA, Calif. , May 02, 2023 (GLOBE NEWSWIRE) -- via IBN -- Mullen Automotive, Inc. (MULN) ("Mullen" or the "Company"), an emerging electric vehicle ("EV") manufacturer, today announces a 1,000-vehicle order for the Mullen THREE, a Class 3 low cab forward ("LCF") EV truck.
+BREA, CA / ACCESSWIRE / May 2, 2023 / (via IBN) -- Mullen Automotive, Inc. (NASDAQ:MULN) ("Mullen" or the "Company"), an emerging electric vehicle ("EV") manufacturer, today announces a 1,000-vehicle order for the Mullen THREE, a Class 3 low cab forward ("LCF") EV truck.
 The order has been placed by the Randy Marion Automotive Group ("RMA"), with deliveries commencing in August 2023.
 The purchase order is valued at $63 million and is between Randy Marion Isuzu, LLC, a member of the Randy Marion Automotive Group, and Mullen Automotive.

+Randy Marion Automotive Group is one of the largest and most respected commercial vehicle dealer groups in the U.S.

+Vehicle order is for Class 3 EV Cab Chassis Trucks, which feature over 5,800 lbs. of payload.

 The Mullen THREE is an efficient Class 3 low cab forward EV truck featuring a tight turning diameter of 38 feet and excellent visibility for superior maneuverability on narrow city streets.
 This versatile chassis provides a clean top-of-rail for easy upfitting with bodies up to 14 feet long and over 5,800 pounds of payload.
 In addition, the design of the LCF chassis allows more cargo volume within a given overall length.